Fredmichll/Phantom/README.md

 - **Adjustable Servo Motor Control**: Offers the capability for users to input preferred servo positions, altering the system's physical configuration on demand.
 - **Sensor Data Recording**: Automatically records and tabulates data from flow and pressure sensors, vital for the real-time observation and analysis of the system's operation.
 - **User-Friendly Interface**: The Python script provides a simple menu-driven interface for system control and sensor data recording.
 - **Comprehensive Data Logging**: The system logs all user inputs, the COM port used for communication, and outputs, including timestamps, servo positions, and simulated sensor readings, into a tabulated format in a text file.
 This detailed logging, which includes the specific COM port utilized for the session, continues until the user exits the code, facilitating thorough post-execution review and analysis.

 ## Troubleshooting
 - Verify that the Arduino is connected to the chosen COM port as indicated in the Python script.
 - Ensure all physical connections are secure, particularly the sensors and servos to their corresponding pins.
 - Check that the `pyserial` library is correctly installed in your Python environment and is accessible.
+- To ensure precise control over your servo motors, especially when setting them to specific positions such as 0 and 90 degrees, or scaling their movement from 0 to 100%, it's essential to calibrate the pulse lengths for these positions.
+This calibration is necessary due to slight variations in servo models and units.
+Calibration can be achieved through trial and error by using a simple sketch we refer to as `servo_calibration`.
+This sketch enables you to input different pulse lengths and observe the servo's response, helping you pinpoint the exact pulse length needed for your desired positions.

 ## License
 This project is shared under the MIT License.
 Refer to the LICENSE file for more detailed information.